-- 30.18 On 15 January 2005 the South China Morning Post reported, "According to Ministry of Health figures, China has 16,055 psychiatrists one for every 87,500 people.
-This figure doesn't reflect disparities in rural areas, where qualified psychiatric care is non-existent."
-According to the same source many hospitals do not have real psychiatrists.
-Instead they have neurologists and other doctors who have been briefly retrained and then sit and listen to patients before writing prescriptions.
-[17j] As reported by the official People's Daily newspaper on 21 March 2005, China has fewer than 3,000 people engaged in psychological services whereas most developed countries have one psychological worker for every 1,000 people.
-[12n] - 30.19 The WHO Mental Health Atlas 2005 (a project of the Department of Mental Health and Substance Abuse, WHO, Geneva) recorded in its Country Profile for China, "Among all the cities of China, Shanghai has the most developed psychiatric setup...
-Services at each of the three levels municipal, district and grass-root level are available" [53b] - 30.20 On 14 September 2006 Radio Free Asia (RFA) reported, "Currently, fees for an hour's psychotherapy in China range from 200-500 yuan (U.S.\$25-62), well out of the reach of any of the country's 900 million rural residents, among whom suicide rates for women are alarmingly high."
-[73g] - 30.21 The US State Department's 2008 Country Report on Human Rights Practices (USSD Report 2008), published on 25 February 2009, noted, "A high female suicide rate continued to be a serious problem...
+- 30.21 The WHO Mental Health Atlas 2005 (a project of the Department of Mental Health and Substance Abuse, WHO, Geneva) recorded in its Country Profile for China, "Among all the cities of China, Shanghai has the most developed psychiatric setup...
+Services at each of the three levels municipal, district and grass-root level are available" [53b] - 30.22 On 14 September 2006 Radio Free Asia (RFA) reported, "Currently, fees for an hour's psychotherapy in China range from 200-500 yuan (U.S.\$25-62), well out of the reach of any of the country's 900 million rural residents, among whom suicide rates for women are alarmingly high."
+[73g]

+30.23 The US State Department's 2008 Country Report on Human Rights Practices (USSD Report 2008), published on 25 February 2009, noted, "A high female suicide rate continued to be a serious problem...
 Many observers believed that violence against women and girls, discrimination in education and employment, the traditional preference for male children, the country's birth limitation policies, and other societal factors contributed to the high female suicide rate.
 Women in rural areas, where the suicide rate for women is three to four times higher than for men, were especially vulnerable."
 [2e] (Section 5)